Mustafanaji0413/tic-tac-toe/README.md

  - I was having difficulties on how to read number inside a string.
 I found the solution on stack overflow to use ".numeric".
 That solved my issue.
  - I also had issues when entering a valid number it told me "Please try again".
 I found that the mistake I made was I had forgotten to enter what my isnum is going to return.
 The solution was to enter a boolian to check if i entered a number.
 If the boolian was true if would allow me to enter a number without any errors.
  - Another issue a ran into was how to give the player the option to enter "q" to quit.
 First I tried using break to end the game, but i was not working.
 After spoke to tutor support and further reserch I found that we cant break because we are not in a loop.
 So I resorted back to boolians to solve the issue.

+ ## Deployment
+ This project was deployed using Code Institue's mock termnial for Heroku.
+ - Steps for deployment:
+ - - Create a new Heroku app
+ - - Set build packs to python and node.js
+ - - Link the Heroku app to the repository
+ - - click on **Deploy**

+ ### Credits
+ - Code Institute for the tutor support.
+ - <a href="">Youtube </a> for help with some of the issue i ran into.
+ - Stack overflow for the issue i ran into.